MISP/misp-book/galaxy/README.md

 ![GalaxyManagment](./figures/GalaxyManagmentGui.png)

+In this windows, you will be able to check all your galaxies and if your newly created ones are OK.

 #### The galaxy file
 The galaxy file provides the framework for the data stored in the cluster file.
 For example: